 Make sure to visit their Luna Rooftop, the rooftop tapas bar which has amazing views of Centro and the Parroquia.
 This is the place to watch the sunset over the city.
 I enjoy going with friends and family.

 A fun, casual spot is El Manantial at Barranca 78.
 El Manantial was founded in 1920 as a men’s bar or cantina.
-The restaurant has great ceviches, tostados and fish tacos.
+The restaurant has great ceviches, tostados and fish tacos along with large drink menu.
 This is now high on my list of small casual spaces in town.
 The decor is traditional with a contemporary flair.
 There are amazing new black and white murals that were completed in the last few years.
-I would call or stop by for a reservation.

 La 21 Unica Cantina: At Jesus #23, this is an updated, chic version of an old Mexican Cantina.
 It has a great atmosphere.
 You can order tapas from their menu or order from their Pescau restaurant menu which is next door.
 You then have the best of both worlds.